To learn more, visit 2023 Course and subject delivery.

 - Identifying the relevant scope of an investigation, including drafting allegations

-- Establishing the appropriate foundation for conducting an investigation, including considerations in the selection of the investigator and work arrangements during the investigation
+- Establishing the appropriate foundation for conducting an investigation, including considerations in the selection of the investigator, trauma informed principles of investigation, and work arrangements during the investigation

 - Addressing other threshold issues prior to commencing an investigation, including appropriate roles of stakeholders